MrPowers/spark-etl/README.md

 ## Code example

-This snippet creates a DataFrame and writes it out as a CSV file in your the local filesystem.
+This snippet creates a DataFrame and writes it out as a CSV file in your local filesystem.

 ```scala
 val sourceDF = spark.createDF(